enpage/enpage/README.md

 npm start
 ```

-This will create a new template project in the `my-template` directory and start the development server.
+This will create a new template project in the directory `./my-template` and start the development server
+so you can start working on your template right away and have a live preview in your browser.

 Once done, you can package the template using the `npm run build` command.